Ezee1015/zoomme/README.md

 Load/Restore the state of the program saved in that file.
 It should be a '.zoomme' file.

-Ensure that you execute the file on the same monitor where it was previously run to avoid resolution issues, or at least, make sure that the two monitors have the same resolution.
+Ensure that you execute the file on the same monitor where it was previously run (to avoid resolution issues), or at least, make sure that the two monitors have the same resolution.

 ```bash
 ./zoomme -r path/to/file.zoomme